Florida families have two powerful tools to save for higher education: the Florida Prepaid 529 Plan and the Florida Investment 529 Plan.

 - All 28 Florida Colleges (formerly community colleges)

-In addition, many private institutions in Florida honor Florida Prepaid contracts through separate agreements.
+In addition, private institutions in Florida accept the value of Florida Prepaid contracts.

 Using Florida Prepaid Out of State